robzed/Nano_33_BLE_Forth/README.md

 On top of this we include Arduino & mbed libraries, create C wrappers and export them as part of the custom function table.
 We try to make these C wrappers as small as possible.

-We then build forth definitions to support some functions (like Blocks) into a prebuilt pfdicdat.h.
+The original plan was to build extra forth definitions to support some functions (like Blocks) into a prebuilt pfdicdat.h.
+However, at the moment the pfdicdat.h doesn't contain any Forth definitions beyond standard pForth.

-The forth blocks are not used for basic functionality and are entirely available for user extension.
+The on chip file system is not used for basic functionality and are entirely available for user extension.